Menu

 Students continue to develop skills they have learned at Key Stage 3.
 Reading is central to both subjects.
 A variety of texts and extracts are covered.
 These include fiction and non-fiction from the nineteenth, twentieth and twenty first centuries.
 Reading, writing and speaking and listening tasks are included throughout, as are the genres of poetry, novels and plays.KS45 Cur Journey

 At Key Stage 5, we offer two A Levels, namely English Language and English Literature.
-We also offer AS in English Language.
+We also offer AS in both subjects.
 For English Language AS and A Level we study the Edexcel specification, the AS and A Level being completely co-teachable, so that the material covered in Year 12 covers both the AS and half of the A Level content, which is then built on in the delivery of content in Year 13 for the A Level.
 For English Language there are 4 components for assessment over the 2 years, the first 3 being examination papers, the fourth being coursework (NEA).
-For English Literature A Level, we study AQA Specification B and there are 2 components, or examination papers, as well as a coursework (NEA) component.
+For English Literature A Level, we study AQA Specification B and there are 2 components, or examination papers; these are Comedy and Crime.
+There is also a coursework (NEA) component.
+For AS English Literature, an additional text; currently Jane Austen's 'Emma' is studied.

 Our Key Stage 5 courses are delivered by subject specialists and include comprehensive and challenging schemes of work for each unit.
 Each A Level is delivered by two teachers, providing complementary as well as overlapping teaching styles and expertise content.
 Students are afforded opportunities to develop formal speaking and listening presentation skills throughout the course.
 Additionally, students are afforded a range of opportunities to develop skills and links to enhance their personal development beyond Year 13, whether educational or otherwise.